 The new configuration model makes ZTP only possible.
 This new model is hierarchical.
 This means you have different layer for configurations.
 You have global configurations, group based configurations, and device based configurations.
 This makes the management and the configurations for e.g. different branches very handy.

 In previous versions of ArubaOS, all controller in a master local construct needed to have the same software version.
 With ArubaOS 8, You can run different software versions within the architecture.
 Your Mobility Master can have a different version as your Managed Devices.
-The version for the AP’s and the Managed Devices will have to match.
-But the option to have different software versions between the controller allow for smooth upgrades and testing before upgrading the whole campus.
+The version of the AP’s and the Managed Devices will have to match.
+But the option to have different software versions between the controllers allow for smooth upgrades and testing before upgrading the whole campus.

 From my point of view, the most beneficial feature in ArubaOS 8 is the Cluster feature.
 The Cluster feature allows up to 12 controllers to work together as one entity.
 In a Cluster, all controllers need to run the same software version.
 One AP is adopted by one specific controller.
 But all AP’s are balanced between the controllers in the cluster.
 This is also true for the clients.
 Clients can terminate on a different controller than the AP, they are connected to.
 This makes it very scalable and guarantees optimal performance for all users.
 As all AP’s are connected to all controllers in the cluster, failure of one controller has no impact on the overall system.
 The AP’s, connected to this controller, will simply load balance to a different controller in the cluster.
 The same is true for the users.
 This is real hitless failover.